Migrate on-premises Apache Hadoop clusters to Azure HDInsight - security and DevOps best practices

 The Enterprise Security Package (ESP) supports Active Directory-based authentication, multiuser support, and role-based access control.
 With the ESP option chosen, HDInsight cluster is joined to the Active Directory domain and the enterprise admin can configure role-based access control (RBAC) for Apache Hive security by using Apache Ranger.
 The admin can also audit the data access by employees and any changes done to access control policies.

 ESP is available on the following cluster types: Apache Hadoop, Apache Spark, Apache HBase, Apache Kafka, and Interactive Query (Hive LLAP).

 Use the following steps to deploy the Domain-joined HDInsight cluster:

-Deploy Azure Active Directory (AAD) by passing the Domain name.
+Deploy Microsoft Entra ID by passing the Domain name.

 Create the required Virtual Network and subnet.

-Deploy a VM in the Virtual Network to manage AAD DS.
+Deploy a VM in the Virtual Network to manage Microsoft Entra Domain Services.

 Join the VM to the domain.